 I have an extensive collection of his books, but not all of them.
-My son, this year for my birthday got me one of his books.
-My favorite is probably Fox in Socks.
+My son, this year (2020) for my birthday got me one of his books.
+Getting me a Dr Seuss book for Christmas or birthday is a safe option…the only problem is making sure I don’t have the book.
+My favorite book is probably Fox in Socks or The Lorax.

 Instead, I will give you some facts!